parrt/msds692/notes/sockets.md

 **Exercise**: Use `telnet` to open a socket to `www.usfca.edu:80` and type `hi` or some other text after connecting.
 The server should respond with `Client sent a bad request.`

 ### Sending mail the hard way

+*Our firewall from within USF is blocking port 25 SMTP traffic it appears (to hush spambots).*

 To send a piece of email, you need a mail client (even if it's telnet) that connects to an *SMTP* (Simple Mail Transfer Protocol by Jonathan B. Postel, 1982) and provides a packet of email with a target email address `user@domain.com`.